 Auckland’s brunch culture often results in us neglecting the pre-made snaccc’s sitting pretty in the cabinet.
 While a sit-down, a la carte catch up is often in order, a foolish bypass of such offerings could result in you missing a nutritious bright salad from Westmere’s Catroux, or God forbid, a moist, decadent muffin from City Work’s Depot’s stalwart Odettes.
 Here are some Auckland cafe’s redefining the way we think about food-to-go:

 Growing up in Berlin, Isabel Pasch of Bread & Butter is no stranger to a cake.
 “I came from a cake family...every Saturday when I was little we would go to my grandmothers and all the women in the family would bring a cake”, she says.
 “This was in the seventies, you know, so everyone is smoking and the whole room was filled with smoke, and everyone would drink filter coffee by the litre and eat 3-4 pieces of cake, that was just normal then.”
 Fast forward to today, Isabel has been living in New Zealand for twenty years and is the proud owner of successful bakery brand Bread & Butter which has two eateries in Ponsonby and Grey Lynn as well as supplying wholesale delicacies.
 Despite the passing time, Pasch still admits she struggles to get through a day without some form of pastry or cake, and luckily for Auckland she is now sharing that passion with us.
-Everything on offer is a delight, but you’re not going to want to pass up the Portuguese tart.
+Everything on offer is a delight with superb service, but you’re not going to want to pass up the Portuguese tart.

 34 Westmoreland St. West,